Commonwealth Club of California: Activities

 The Commonwealth Club World Affairs of California has over 20,000 members and organizes hundreds of programs each year on topics ranging across politics, culture, society, and the economy.
 Around 100,000 people attend these events in person annually.
 The club has 56 employees and an annual budget of $11.5 million.
 It is currently headed by an expert on international security and arms negotiations, former Pentagon official and businesswoman, Gloria Duffy, and attorney and foreign policy expert Philip W. Yun.
 Club events are broadcast on many public and commercial radio stations in the longest-lasting continuous radio program in the nation.
 Recordings of these programs are deposited at Stanford University's Hoover Institution Archives.

 The club has radio broadcast its fora since 1924, and current broadcasts are carried weekly by about 230 public and commercial radio stations across the nation.
 Local residents in the Bay Area can view televised programs from The Club on KGO TV, and the club live streams or archives video of its programs on Facebook and YouTube as well as posting them on the club's website.
 The club's podcast is at iTunes and on the club's website and a bi-monthly magazine, The Commonwealth, is available to club members.

 In addition to hosting speeches and panels, in the late 1990s the club resumed its early role initiating public policy projects.
 These have included Voices of Reform, a nonpartisan effort to bring together California's policy makers and opinion leaders to improve state governance.
 Voices of Reform became the independent organization California Forward.
 Similarly, the club's California Media Project merged into California Watch, part of the Center for Investigative Reporting.

 The club also offers travel programs, with educational trips abroad each year to destinations such as Turkey, Southeast Asia, and Iran.

 The Commonwealth Club occasionally comes under criticism from people who think it represents one or another political philosophy, and they often center upon criticism of specific speakers with whom the critics disagree.
-But the club's more than 400 events a year feature speakers from a wide range of viewpoints—conservative and liberal and moderate and radical, religious and secular, pro-Israeli and pro-Palestinian.
+The club's more than 400 events a year feature speakers from a wide range of viewpoints—conservative and liberal and moderate and radical, religious and secular, pro-Israeli and pro-Palestinian.